Samoa Travel Tips

 There is somewhat of a bus schedule, though you’ll need to be flexible and ask multiple sources in order to triangulate the information given to you.
 Buses run every day except Sunday, starting from very early in the morning until late afternoon/early evening.
 Payment is (obviously) cash only and exact change is not needed.

 Renting a car in Samoa costs between T100-120 per day and less for periods of three days or more.
 You’ll find car hire companies in Apia, Salelologa, the larger family-owned beach fales, in some hotels and resorts.

-In Upolu, I rented from AA Rentals who offer well-maintained cars and a great service.
+In Upolu, I rented from AA Rentals who offer well-maintained cars and great service.
 They dropped off and picked up the car in my Apia hotel free of charge, though charging a 5% fee for paying with a credit card.
 In Savaii, I rented from the Jet Over Hotel.
-They have economy cars starting at just T105 but those book out fast.
+They have economy cars starting at just T105 but those sell out fast.